The Last Bridge

 The Last Bridge (Die Letzte Brücke) is a 1954 Austrian-Yugoslavian war drama film directed by Helmut Käutner and starring Maria Schell, Bernhard Wicki and Barbara Rütting.
-It tells the story of a German nurse who is captured by Yugoslav partisans, and with her devotion to medical duty finds herself with divided loyalty to both sides of the conflict.
 The film was entered into the 1954 Cannes Film Festival.

+Plot

+A German nurse is captured by Yugoslav partisans, and with her devotion to medical duty finds herself with divided loyalty to both sides of the conflict.

+Production

 The film's sets were designed by the art directors Otto Pischinger and Wolf Witzemann.
-Location shooting took place in Mostar and the Neretva valley in Bosnia.
+Location shooting took place in Mostar, Počitelj and other locations along the Neretva valley in Bosnia.